-Consistency between In the previous assessment it was stated that the relation between the programme strategy and strategy part and SWOT In the previous assessment it was stated that the relation between the programme strategy and the SWOT was clear and that the selection of the priorities and corresponding specific objective seemed justified and well argued for.
+Consistency between In the previous assessment it was stated that the relation between the programme strategy and the SWOT was clear and that the selection of the priorities and corresponding specific objective seemed justified and well argued for.
 The CP listed five factors as primary justification for the investment priority but principally this priority can be justified by additional factors listed under weaknesses in the SWOT.

-Improvement of

-SWOTIt was suggested to add three further weaknesses as justification of the selection of Investment

-Priority 1 (a), namely:
+Improvement of It was suggested to add three further weaknesses as justification of the selection of Investment SWOT Priority 1 (a), namely:

-- > Insufficient capacity of innovation intermediaries (for example, technology centres, incubators, chambers of commerce, development and innovation agencies) hindering development of the BSR - > Insufficient coverage of SMEs with support measures (e.g. access to information, networks, early stage financing, etc.) for activating innovation - > Weak innovation absorption capability of companies.
+- Insufficient capacity of innovation intermediaries (for example, technology centres, incubators, chambers of commerce, development and innovation agencies) hindering development of the BSR - Insufficient coverage of SMEs with support measures (e.g. access to information, networks, early stage financing, etc.) for activating innovation - Weak innovation absorption capability of companies.